MitchellX/deepfake-models/README.md

 - **FaceSwap is an app that have originally created as an exercise for students in "Mathematics in Multimedia".**  [[code]](https://github.com/MarekKowalski/FaceSwap) | [[homepage]](http://home.elka.pw.edu.pl/~mkowals6/doku.php)

-    It uses face alignment, Gauss-Newton optimization, and image blending to swap the face of a person seen by the camera with a face of a person in a provided image.
+    This is a 3D-based method.
+It uses face alignment, 3D face template, Gauss-Newton optimization, and image blending to swap the face of a person seen by the camera with a face of a person in a provided image.